chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 ![disable screenlock](img/screenlock_disable.png)

-- Step6: VNCviewer to access Server
+- Step6: VNCViewer to access the Server

-Since in Step4 my port is `5900` so i will access `192.168.1.104:5900`
+Since in Step4 my port is `5900` so I will access `192.168.1.104:5900`

 ![vnc connection](img/vncviewer_connect.png)

 ## tigervnc method

 - Install the Xfce Desktop
-VNC requires a desktop environment, using Xfce is a lightweight desktop tool for linux
+VNC requires a desktop environment using Xfce is a lightweight desktop tool for Linux

-If not install your screen might be black screen even if you remote success
+If not install, your screen might be a black screen even if you remotely succeed

 ```
 sudo apt-get update